TULiberalArts/Environmental-Studies/pages/graduate.md

    [julia.falcon@temple.edu](mailto:julia.falcon@temple.edu)
 ---
 ## Programs of Study
-Our gradutae programs in Geography and Urban Studies focus on the themes of globalization, sustainability, social justice and geographic methiods including:
+Our graduate programs in Geography and Urban Studies focus on the themes of globalization, sustainability, social justice and geographic methiods including:
 - GIS
 - Remote Sensing
 - Cartography